nmrao/sample-soapui-projects/runStepsInParallel/READ-ME.md

 However, the two steps running in separate threads -
 - both steps started same time
-- take its own time to execute a step
+- take its own time to execute a step (as step2 needs 2 seconds, while step1 needs 4 seconds)
 - finished asynchronous steps in different times